 - Most plan loans are secured exclusively by the borrower's vested account balance, although that's not always the case.

-Yes, and unfortunately, they are not so favorable.
-Specifically, you usually can't deduct interest on 401(k) or 403(b) plan loans if any of the balance comes from elective deferrals.
-In other words, if it comes from salary reduction contributions that you've made.
+A. Yes, and unfortunately, they are not so favorable.
+Specifically, you usually can't deduct interest on a 401(k) or 403(b) plan loan if any of the account balance used to secure the loan comes from elective deferrals.

 Let's say your plan loan is secured by your 401(k) or 403(b) account balance.
 If any of that balance is from your elective deferrals, you can't deduct any of the interest.
 It doesn't matter how you use the loan proceeds.
 It also doesn't matter if there's other security or collateral for your plan loan, such as your home.
 The fact is almost every 401(k) or 403(b) account balance includes at least some dollars from elective deferrals.
 Therefore, interest on loans from these types of plans is rarely deductible.

 That said, you may be the exception.
 Your 401(k) or 403(b) account balance might have been funded exclusively by employer contributions and related earnings.
 Or your plan loan might be secured exclusively by the portion of your account balance attributable to employer contributions and related earnings and by another asset, such as your home.
 If you're lucky enough to be in one of these rare categories, you can follow the general interest expense rules explained above, which means you might be entitled to a deduction for the interest on your 401(k) or 403(b) plan loan.

 Q. What about interest on other plan loans, such as a defined benefit plan?
 Is it deductible?